AlbertZheng/quickdraw-cnn/README.md

 ## Project info

-A "You draw, AI guess" MVP (Minimum Viable Product) that can recognize the drawing on web using a web friendly CNN model.
+**A "You draw, AI guess" MVP (Minimum Viable Product) that can recognize the drawing on web using a web friendly CNN model.**

 This project utilizes [Google's "The Quick Draw" dataset](https://github.com/googlecreativelab/quickdraw-dataset).

  The Quick Draw dataset is a collection of **50 million drawings** across **345 categories**, and if training the network model using the full dataset, the needed computation resource of GPU will be very huge for me.
-So as for demonstrating how to develop a AI enabled Web App by using TensorFlow full stack, I just sampled 10 categories and 20000 pictures per category (i.e. total 200000 pictures) from this dataset to train the CNN model, and achieved 94% accuracy, then published the model as a web friendly model for TensorFlow.js based Web App.
+So as for demonstrating how to develop a AI enabled Web App by using TensorFlow full stack, I **just sampled 10 categories and 20000 pictures per category (i.e. total 200000 pictures)** from this dataset to train the CNN model, and achieved almost 94% accuracy after training 16 epoch, then published the model as a web friendly model for ```TensorFlow.js``` based Web App.

 ## Technical details